Clarity before spend

 Sales growth slows for structural reasons that are often misread as effort or motivation problems.
 The three most common causes are: poor lead quality entering the pipeline, insufficient qualification discipline causing poor-fit opportunities to consume sales capacity, and weak deal management in the middle and late stages.
 A slowdown in sales growth that coincides with steady or rising lead volume is typically a pipeline quality problem, not a volume problem.

-If you are unsure which diagnostic fits your situation, use the GTM Diagnostic™.
+If you are unsure which diagnostic fits your situation, use the Go-to-Market Diagnostic™.
 It is the broadest option and gives the clearest first read on commercial performance across the core growth engine.